Student in classics library

 What are the research opportunities available to me after HRI?

-What if the 2 units for HRI push me over the maximum limit for spring quarter?
+What if the 2 units for HRI push me over the maximum limit for winter quarter?

-Although it takes place during spring break, HRI is formally registered as a spring quarter course.
-Therefore, you must leave enough space in your spring course plan to accommodate the 2 units from HRI.
+Although it takes place during spring break, HRI is formally registered as a winter quarter course.
+Therefore, you must leave enough space in your winter course plan to accommodate the 2 units from HRI.
 For full-time students, the maximum limit is 20 units.
 There is a university process whereby you can petition to exceed this limit, but success is not guaranteed.

 What is the time commitment during spring break?

-Can I participate in HRI if I take a leave of absence during spring quarter?
+Can I participate in HRI if I take a leave of absence during winter quarter?

-No. Although it takes place over spring break, HRI is formally registered as a spring quarter course.
-Therefore, you must be enrolled as a full-time student during spring quarter.
+No. Although it takes place over spring break, HRI is formally registered as a winter quarter course.
+Therefore, you must be enrolled as a full-time student during winter quarter.